How Government Benefits Systems Work

 Systems don't communicate well.
 Government agencies often can't share information with each other due to legal restrictions, incompatible technology, or bureaucratic silos.
 This means applicants may need to provide the same information to multiple agencies, and verification that one agency has already completed may not transfer to another.

 Technology is often outdated.
 Many benefits systems run on legacy technology that was implemented decades ago.
+Some states still operate eligibility systems built on COBOL programming language from the 1970s and 1980s.
 These systems may lack modern features like online document upload, automated status updates, or integration with other databases.
-Modernization projects are expensive and risky, so outdated systems persist.
+Modernization projects are expensive, often costing hundreds of millions of dollars, and carry significant implementation risk, so outdated systems persist far longer than anyone intended.

 Appeals and exceptions require human review.
 When someone disagrees with a decision or has unusual circumstances, their case requires individual attention from trained staff.
 This is inherently slower than automated processing and creates backlogs when many cases need human review.